I'm going to answer this question seriously, even though it makes me laugh a little.

 THEN that would be a possible monetization source for Quora, i.e. accepting payment from another nation's intelligence agency, or possibly multiple nations' intelligence agencies, in an effort to scale up!

-how many requests for information [has Quora] received from U.S. law enforcement agencies, the nature of the requests, whether court orders were required, etc.

-That information is usually described as a transparency report.
+"How many requests for information [has Quora] received from U.S. law enforcement agencies, the nature of the requests, whether court orders were required, etc."That information is usually called a Transparency Report.
 Many companies, led by Google then Twitter and others, release this information on a periodic basis for the public.

-Quora does not issue a transparency report, although two questions about it have been asked, which remain unanswered by Quora:
+Quora does not issue transparency reports, although two questions about it have been asked, which remain unanswered by Quora:

 I am not insinuating anything pejorative, nor suggestive of a sub rosa relationship between Quora and the US government, nor that Quora has been suborned by any agent of a foreign power.

 Earlier this month, a federal appeals court ruled that while the [NSA] has long claimed to be acting in accordance with Section 215 of the Patriot Act, the text of that law in fact authorizes no such program.
 The Obama Administration has been executing a policy that the legislature never passed into being.
 But the law that doesn’t even authorize the program is set to expire at the end of the month.
-And so the court reasoned that Congress could let it expire or vote to change it.
+The court reasoned that Congress could let it expire or vote to change it.
 For this reason, the court declined to issue an order shutting the program down.
 President Obama didn’t shut the program down either.
 One might think the illegality of its ongoing operations would bother him, but he’s effectively punted to Congress too.

 ...